saeasilum/cs2-portfolio/q1/input_validation.md

 ### Pattern Validation
 > Pattern validation was implemented on the Email Address using `email.lower().endswith("@pshs.brc.edu.ph")`.
 Converting the email to lowercase and also checking its suffix ensures the user enters a valid school address and blocks outside domains.
 ### Length Validation
-> Length validation was applied to the Registration Code using `len(registration_code) == 6.` Using Python's len() function ensures the string contains an exact count of 6 characters, mat
-> ching the required code format.
+> Length validation was applied to the Registration Code using `len(registration_code) == 6.` Using Python's len() function ensures the string contains an exact count of 6 characters, matching the required code format.
 ---
 # Part D - Testing
 | Test | Input / Condition | Validation Being Tested | Expected Output | Actual Output | Result |